 - to respect the rights of all persons involved in the educational process and to exercise the highest degree of self-discipline in observing and adhering to school rules and regulations. - to take maximum advantage of the educational opportunities available and seek to achieve a meaningful education. - to protect school property, equipment, books, and other materials issued to or used by them in the instructional process.
 Students will be held financially responsible for any loss or intentional damage caused to school property.
-(Policy 5-215) - to complete all course assignments to the best of their ability and to complete make-up work after an absence. - to help maintain the cleanliness and safety of the school buildings and property. - · to present themselves in class at the prescribed time and with the necessary materials - to respect the rights of others, obedience to properly constituted school authority, and compliance with the rules and regulations of this District. - to respect the rights of classmates, teachers, and other school personnel. - To maintain a positive, safe, caring, and respectful learning environment. - Teachers have the right to remove students from the classroom if they are in violation (Policy 5-306).
+(Policy JICB) - to complete all course assignments to the best of their ability and to complete make-up work after an absence. - to help maintain the cleanliness and safety of the school buildings and property. - to present themselves in class at the prescribed time and with the necessary materials - to respect the rights of others, obedience to properly constituted school authority, and compliance with the rules and regulations of this District. - to respect the rights of classmates, teachers, and other school personnel. - To maintain a positive, safe, caring, and respectful learning environment.